crazzfeng/sendcloud-docs/docs/Integrations/sms.md

   ```
 * Non-GSM-7 Encoding (Unicode/UCS-2)

-  * 1 message= up to 70 characters;
+  * 1 piece = up to 70 characters;
-  * A SMS sending request exceeding 70 characters are split into multiple messages (each subsequent segment supports up to 67 characters due to segment overhead).
+  * A SMS message exceeding 70 characters are split into multiple pieces (each subsequent piece supports up to 67 characters due to piece overhead).

 ## Integrate SMS service